2025 Section Conference / San Francisco / Registration Link & Detailed Information

 How do I become a “member” of the Section?

 We welcome your interest and enthusiasm and participation.
+We appreciate skepticism.
+We encourage a Parzivalian attitude.
 You do not need to be an official member of the Section.
 This is a Conference for friends and members of the Section.
 And in fact, all Section meetings to date that have originated in Northern California have been for friends and members of the Section.

 Suppose I have other questions about the Section or the School for Spiritual Science or Anthroposophy?